KirkDJohnson/Microsoft-Intune-365-Entra-and-Azure-Practice/README.md

 <img src="https://github.com/user-attachments/assets/c8df6a18-0b59-4d5b-a13b-e026896ab488" alt="Intune and 365"/>
 <br />
 <br />
-The first thing under the Home tab which I was already in, was Users, so I thought it would be a good idea to create some users as I thought I might use them later for administration.
-I created many users basic user priviliges and a helpdesk account as every administrator other than global.
-I then decided to create a few basic users for now.
+The first thing under the Home tab which I was already in, was Users, so I thought it would be a good idea to create some users as I might use them later to test administrative methods.
+I created multiple users with basic priviliges and a helpdesk account as every administrator other than global.
 There is also the ability to delete users as well.
-If for instance you licensed the user with someting such as Intune, when the user is deleted you will gain the license back.<br/>
+If, for instance, you licensed the user with someting such as Intune, when the user is deleted you will gain the license back.<br/>
  <img src="https://github.com/user-attachments/assets/49e916ee-bd71-4376-b5c2-cab338f01220" alt="Intune and 365"/>
  <img src="https://github.com/user-attachments/assets/e16b2006-f20c-4a12-ac5e-aa0957fffa0d" alt="Intune and 365"/>
   <img src="https://github.com/user-attachments/assets/efa1bc09-6e0c-43c0-baab-2aced195b3f3" alt="Intune and 365"/>